AltaCoda/tailbone/README.md

 # Tailbone

-Tailbone is an identity provider based on JWT that uses Tailscale for authentication.
+Tailbone is a JWT issuer that uses Tailscale as identity provider.

 ## What is it for?
-Tailscale offer an easy way to setup a secure VPN.
-It also has built-in authentication mechanism so any client can be safely authenticated with Tailscale.

-Tailbone uses this feature to authenticate any inbound calls it receives over a Tailscale network and issue a JWT token for the caller.
-This JWT token includes the Tailscale user identity (or server's tag).
-The caller than can use this token to authenticate with other services that are not behind Tailscale.

-The tokens are issued with RSA keys that are verifiable via a JWKS endpoint.
-This means no secrets are shared between the caller and the server.
+If you need to identify callers to your services you can use Tailbone to do so.
+JWTs issued by Tailbone are signed with RSA keys and can be verified by any service that has access to the JWKS endpoint.
+This means the service does not require access to any shared secret, database or to be part of a VPN.

+## How does it work?

+1. The client (caller) makes a call to Tailbone in a Tailscale network.
+2. Tailbone verifies the client's identity using Tailscale and issues a JWT token that contains the client's identity.
+3. The client uses the JWT token to make calls to your services.
+4. Your services verify the JWT token using the JWKS endpoint which usually is publicly accessible.
+5. If the token is valid, the service can trust the caller's identity.

+## Why not use Tailscale directly?
+You can, if both your client and service are part of your VPN then you can use Tailscale, although you will still need to obtain the identity of the caller via a Tailscale client.

 ## Features

 - JWT-based authentication using RSA key pairs
-- Tailscale integration for user verification
+- Embedded Tailscale integration for user verification (no need for Tailscale client running on the server).
-- Key management system with local and S3 storage
+- Management of JWKS keys in S3 so the services can verify the JWT tokens.

 ## Installation

 You can install Tailbone using `go install github.com/altacoda/tailbone@latest` or download a release from the [releases page](https://github.com/altacoda/tailbone/releases).
+You can also use the Dockerfile to build and run Tailbone in a container environment.
+Since Tailbone has a Tailscale service embedded in it, you don't need to install Tailscale on the host machine or run Tailbone with elevated privileges.

 ## Setup
 You need two things to get started: